LeUmbono/189L-Game-Project/ProjectDocumentTemplate.md

 Aron: There were a lot of moments in playtesting where players would use the ranger's snipe ability during the overclocked phase of the steam bar on an oil slime.
 At the current attack of the ranger, the slime would live at 1 HP!
 This was mildly annoying for the players, and it slipped by as I was balancing the stat tables.
 It brought about the importance of *damage thresholds*, where dealing 39 damage to a 40 health unit was a lot different from dealing 40 damage to a 40 health unit.

+There was a little bit of polishing needed to round off the rough edges such as speeding up animations and sounds to aid a sluggish game, adding visual indicators, and fixing minor visual bugs.
+I hadn't realized how important this process was until I felt how these changes worked in combination..
+It made for a strictly more fun game with the new quality of life improvements!

 ## Narrative Design